 Why Are They Called Duchess Potatoes?

 Recipes for duchess potatoes, or pommes de terre duchesse, date way back to 18th century France.
 Pommes de terre is French for “apples of the earth,” AKA, potatoes.
 But the “duchesse” part is a bit of a mystery.
 There’s no specific duchess tied to this recipe.
+It was likely just clever marketing to make the dish sound more appealing!

 The Ingredients

-Normally, I go for russet or Idaho potatoes when the recipe calls for mashing.
+- Potatoes: Normally, I go for russet or Idaho potatoes when the recipe calls for mashing.
 In this case, though, I like to use yellow potatoes.
 You can definitely choose your favorite type.
 Just avoid very waxy varieties like fingerling potatoes.

 - Butter: You can use salted or unsalted butter.